MajinBuuOnSecurity/MajinBuuOnSecurity.github.io/_posts/2023-10-28-preventing-accidental-internet-exposure-of-aws-resources-part-3-tech-debt-mountain.md

 With an SCP banning `ec2:CreateInternetGateway`, rings 1 through 3 cannot create Internet-facing assets no matter what, as ring 0 prevents them -- but without this, we need to play IAM games resembling [whack-a-mole](https://www.youtube.com/watch?v=iqihTaHblzM).

 ![alt text](https://media.tenor.com/hGclJ34JeSIAAAAC/one-punch.gif)

+Ideally you would have a web interface of a CI/CD system with access to these IAM permissions, such that giving engineers raw access to them was unnecessary.
+But the following sections are relevant either way.

 Next we will dive deep into one use-case, then list all use-cases, then summarize how to solve them.